ibm-cloud-docs/openwhisk/pkg_composer.md

         ```
         {: pre}

-4. Execute the composition in the same way you [invoke other actions](/docs/openwhisk?topic=openwhisk-triggers) in {{site.data.keyword.openwhisk}}.
+4. Execute the composition in the same way you [invoke other actions](/docs/openwhisk?topic=openwhisk-triggers) in {{site.data.keyword.openwhisk_short}}.

     ```
     ibmcloud fn action invoke demo
     ```
     {: pre}

-{{site.data.keyword.openwhisk}} executes the code that you deployed as a special action.
+{{site.data.keyword.openwhisk_short}} executes the code that you deployed as a special action.
 For more information, see the documentation on [conductor actions](https://github.com/apache/openwhisk/blob/master/docs/conductors.md){: external}.

 ## Extending sequences with Composer
 {: #extending}